MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/device-update-management.md

 > Don't use this policy in Windows 10, version 1607 devices, instead use the new policies listed in [Changes in Windows 10, version 1607 for update management](device-update-management.md#windows10version1607forupdatemanagement).
 You can continue to use PauseDeferrals for Windows 10, version 1511 devices.

-<p style="margin-left: 20px">Allows IT Admins to pause updates and upgrades for up to 5 weeks.
-Paused deferrals will be reset after 5 weeks.
+<p style="margin-left: 20px">Allows IT Admins to pause updates and upgrades for up to five weeks.
+Paused deferrals will be reset after five weeks.

 <p style="margin-left: 20px">The following list shows the supported values: